github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

      version: ^x.y.z

   The ``version`` field is optional and specifies a range of compatible versions of this CodeQL pack.
-  If the version is excluded, then the most recent version of the pack is used.
+  If you don't specify a version, then the most recent version of the pack is used.

 - A ``qlpack`` instruction---tells CodeQL to resolve queries in the default suite of the named CodeQL pack::